sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 same exection time as a high priority task. this can be improved, taking into account the 'weigths' of each tasks, so the tasks will take more or less execution time, depending into it's execution time.

 - Disadvantage: It doesn't take into account priorities.
+Although there are implementations of schedulers based on priorities queues with round-robin schemes.

 CYCLIC SCHEDULING
 =================